Last updated on November 21st, 2020 at 03:45 pm

 Finally, if you have booked a rental car that you are picking up from the airport, get a daytime flight to Santorini if you can.
 It will be a lot easier to orientate yourselves, and get used to driving in Greece.

-We are not referring to the ancient sites – speaking of which, you shouldn’t leave the Ancient Akrotiri out of your itinerary.
-We are referring to our siga siga culture – slowly slowly.
+I am not referring to the ancient sites – speaking of which, you shouldn’t leave the Ancient Akrotiri out of your itinerary.
+I am referring to our siga siga culture – slowly slowly.

-Don’t book all your Santorini restaurants in advance
+Don’t book all your Santorini restaurants ahead of time

-This is very similar to our previous suggestion, but we thought we’d keep it separate.
+This is very similar to my previous suggestion, but I’m keeping it separate.
 Sure, if you have read about Metaxi Mas restaurant in Exo Gonia (or any other) that you definitely want to visit, by all means go ahead and book it.
 Surely, all these people can’t be wrong!

 Don’t put the paper in the toilet